mobile-bungalow/iced_dynamic_view_mod/README.md

 3. this is actually a lot of hassle.

 ## Goals
-ideally a dynamic backen to iced would build in less that 2 seconds allowing for really HTML equivalent iteration speeds.
+ideally a dynamic backend to iced would build in less that 2 seconds allowing for really HTML equivalent iteration speeds.